-I'm writing a book about algorithms and Lisp.
-It, actually, started several years ago, but as I experience a constant shortage of quality time to devote to such side activities, short periods of writing alternated with long pauses.
+This was the first post about my book on algorithms and Lisp.
+Writing it, actually, started several years ago, but as I experience a constant shortage of quality time to devote to such side activities, short periods of writing alternated with long pauses.
 Now, I'm, finally, at the stage when I can start publishing it.
 But I intend to do that, first, gradually in this blog and then put the final version — hopefully, improved and polished thanks to the comments of the first readers — on Leanpub.
 The book will be freely available with a CC BY-NC-ND license.

 Why Algorithms Matter